 The 17th century farmhouse here was replaced in 1921 by a large modern house in Jacobean style using in part (it is said) materials brought from a castle in Northumberland.

 Just upstream from Passfield Road bridge the river is dammed to form a large lake.
 The lake was made early in the 20th century and was originally larger.
 Dam bursts between 1912 and 1914 and in the late 1920s caused flooding downstream as far as Headley Mill.
-The damage is said to have been so severe as to wreck Passfield Sluice, put many mills out of action, and cover a watermeadow at Headley Mill with dead fish.
+The damage is said to have been so severe as to wreck Passfield Sluice, put many mills out of action, and covered a watermeadow at Headley Mill with dead fish.
 Prohibitive repair costs meant that many watermeadows were probably abandoned around this time.
-Today the upper lake is the site of a fish farm using floating cages while the lower part is stocked with rainbow trout for fishing.
 The remains of the original dam abutments still survive.